aws/karpenter-provider-aws/website/content/en/preview/getting-started/getting-started-with-eksctl/_index.md

 All infrastructure that Karpenter creates and deploys to your account is tagged with the `karpenter.sh/discovery: ${CLUSTER_NAME}` and the `karpenter.sh/managed-by: ${CLUSTER_NAME}` tags for ease of discovery
 {{% /alert %}}

-Permission to provisions these rules is given through the `KarpenterEventPolicy` provisioned through the [CloudFormation template](#create-the-karpenternode-iam-role) deployed above.
+Permission to provision these rules is given through the `KarpenterEventPolicy`, created through the [CloudFormation template](#create-the-karpenternode-iam-role) deployed above.

 To enable the interruption handling feature flag, upgrade helm using the